The Roof Part 1

 Should Jenny have answered her phone, instead of discovering love over candle light in restaurants?
 Should Daniel have never taken her away from her friend?
 Should Ram have had the courage to start a meaningful relationship with woman he had a deep crush on?
 Should have any of them called back or texted anything just to know what was going on?

-These questions torture people each at its own way.
-Everyone has coping mechanism, and everyone finds a reason to move, get up, and ambulate, but not necessarily in a healthy way.
+These questions can torture people each in its own way.
+Everyone has some form of a coping mechanism, and we find a reason to move, get up, and ambulate, but not necessarily in the healthiest of ways.

 Ram understood that he was compelled by sheer anger and vengeful hate but he was not willing to let this just die as old news in print and social media.
 So he did what he thought was the next best thing and that was to park his car outside the mansion over the hills, and keep watch every single night far from sight.

 Mr Jamal brought home to his empty house someone new that night at about 1am.
 It was young petite looking girl, athletic looking and dressed in a sensual nightgown.
 Ram took out his phone for a better zoom and got all the pictures he needed for his catalogue.
-With his binoculars he spied on them as they entered the living room and the lights the turned on along with that of the bedrooms’ as well.
+With his binoculars he spied on them as they entered the living room and then the bedroom.
 Ram sneered, ‘That’s right, do something motherfucker.’